What to Expect on a Sunday Morning

 READINGS & SERMON:

-Our minister, Rev. Sara Hayman, preaches twice a month, sometimes three; a member of our congregation or a guest speaker covers the other Sundays.
+Our minister, Rev. Sara Hayman, preaches three times a month; a member of our congregation or a guest speaker covers the other Sundays.
 He or she shares a reading and speaks on a related topic of their choosing.
 The subject matter varies widely from personal spirituality and growth to social and justice issues but all are intended to inspire us and stretch our awareness.
 Upcoming services are posted on the Worship page.

 AFTER THE SERVICE: